collie-moore/camitrade/README.md

-# Manual Therapy for Wellness

-## A website built using React, Material UI, and Styled-Components

-This is a website being built for a business called Manual Therapy for Wellness.
-It is built using React, Material UI, and Styled-Components libraries.
+## Captivate.

+This is a fully responsive business oriented website designed by w3 Layouts and built by me.
+This was built with SASS, JSX, React, React-Hooks, React-Router and hosted on github pages at .https://roberttk1.github.io/Captivate/